Keep updated with phanganist.com by following our Facebook page.

-To reach the summit, you'll have to climb almost 500 meters vertically, all on quite decent steps.
+You'll have to climb almost 500 meters vertically to reach the summit, all on quite decent steps.

 Most individuals will need 30-45 minutes to go up there and a bit less time to come down.
 Allow additional time for photographs.

 You'll be much more comfortable if you go early or late in the day since you'll escape the mid-day heat and humidity.